alsa-project/snd-firewire-ctl-services/README.rst

    For sound card bound to ALSA firewire-digi00x driver (snd-firewire-digi00x) snd-firewire-tascam-ctl-service
-   For sound card bound to ALSA firewire-tascam driver (snd-firewire-tascam), or TASCAM FE-8.
+   For sound card bound to ALSA firewire-tascam driver (snd-firewire-tascam), or TASCAM FE-8. snd-fireworks-ctl-service
+   For sound card bound to ALSA fireworks driver (snd-fireworks)

 License
 =======